• Skip to primary navigation

 • 28 oz canned whole San Marzano tomatoes (you can use fresh blanched tomatoes instead)

-• 1 yellow onion -finely chopped
+• 1 large yellow onion -finely chopped

-• 6 cloves garlic -minced
+• 6 cloves minced garlic (optional)

 • 3 leaves bay